sivakusayan/blog/src/posts/2023/6/browser-table-accessibility-remediation.md

 </details>
 <details>
     <summary>A note on how I tested</summary>
-    As this article is only concerned with how browsers expose certain HTML in the accessibility APIs, here is how I get my results for each browser:
+    As this article is only concerned with how browsers expose tables in the desktop accessibility APIs, here is how I get my results for each browser:

 - On Windows, I will look for the <code>layout-guess</code> attribute on the <code>&lt;table's&gt;</code> IAccessible2 node using the [dump tree utility](https://chromium.googlesource.com/chromium/src/+/master/tools/accessibility/inspect/README.md).
 If a node has this attribute set to true, it's a layout table, otherwise it's a data table.
 - On Mac, I will look to see if the <code>&lt;table&gt;</code> is exposed as a table in the accessibility tree using the [Accessibility Inspector](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html).
 If it's not, it's a layout table, otherwise it's a data table.